psf/black/docs/guides/using_black_with_other_tools.md

 ##### `E701` / `E704`

-_Black_ will collapse implementations of classes and functions consisting solely of "..." or "pass" to a single line.
+_Black_ will collapse implementations of classes and functions consisting solely of `..` to a single line.
 This matches how such examples are formatted in PEP 8.
 It remains true that in all other cases Black will prevent multiple statements on the same line, in accordance with PEP 8 generally discouraging this.

 However, `pycodestyle` does not mirror this logic and may raise `E701 multiple statements on one line (colon)` in this situation.
 Its